KC Concepcion (American football)

-Kevin "KC" Concepcion (born September 24, 2004) is an American college football wide receiver for the Texas A&M Aggies.
-He previously played for the NC State Wolfpack.
+Kevin "KC" Concepcion Jr. (/kənˌsɛpsiˈoʊn/ kohn---sep---see---OHN; born September 24, 2004) is an American professional football wide receiver and punt returner for the Cleveland Browns of the National Football League (NFL).
+He played college football for the NC State Wolfpack and Texas A&M Aggies and was selected by the Browns in the first round of the 2026 NFL draft.

 Early life

-Concepcion was born in Rochester, New York and moved to Charlotte, North Carolina when he was three.
+Concepcion was born on September 24, 2004, in Rochester, New York, moving to Charlotte, North Carolina, when he was three.
+He is of Puerto Rican descent.
 Concepcion attended Julius L. Chambers High School in Charlotte.
 As a junior, he had 36 catches for 458 yards and eight touchdowns while also returning three punts for touchdowns.
 In his high school career, Concepcion caught 65 passes for 977 yards and 12 touchdowns.
 He was also a member of the school's back-to-back North Carolina 4AA state championship teams in 2019 and 2020.
 Concepcion was a four-star recruit and was the No. 8 player in North Carolina and the No. 50 wide receiver in the nation according to Rivals.

 He committed to play college football at NC State over offers from North Carolina, Boston College, Charlotte, Coastal Carolina, Duke, East Carolina, Florida State, Georgia Tech, Louisville, Marshall, Maryland, Memphis, Michigan State, Mississippi State, Old Dominion, Penn State, Vanderbilt, Wake Forest and West Virginia.

+Concepcion was open about his speech impediment during the 2026 process, after an interview of him addressing his stutter went viral after the NFL Combine.
+Concepcion was born with his stutter and his father also shares a similar speech impediment.

 College career

 NC State

-Concepcion joined NC State as an early enrollee in January 2023.